nce/oci-free-cloud-k8s/README.md

 # :keyboard: Setup
 > [!Note]
-> I've recently updated the `backend.s3` config, so it should work with terraform >1.6
+> I've recently updated the tf-backend config,  to utilizes the oci native
+> backend now.
+This requires terraform >= v1.12

 This setup uses terraform to manage the oci **and** a bit of the kubernetes part.